mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 to provide a RESTful endpoint.

 Tango REST, on its own, is not useful for building web user interfaces.
-However, paired with a frontend client, it may be used as a complete solution for accessing TANGO API from a web browser.
+However, paired with a frontend client, **it may be used as a backend layer** for accessing TANGO API from a web browser.

 ## GoTan